SCODEMeetup/community-services-locator-ui/README.md

 1. Clone the code base.
 2. `cd` into the root of the directory for this project (i.e., the directory this README.md file is in).
 3. Follow the instructions [here](https://developers.google.com/maps/gmp-get-started#quickstart) to set up a new Google Maps project, including creating an API key.

+- Select the Maps Javascript API
+- Create API keys for the Maps Javascript API

 4. Run the command `cp .env.example .env`.
 5. Edit the .env file, changing the `MAP_KEY` value to your Google Maps API key.